Drivers who don't cut their engines when waiting aren't just wasting fuel and damaging the environment. They're breaking the law and risk being fined.

 If there’s no choice but to leave the motor running you should try to keep waiting down to a minimum.

-What if I need to defrost my windscreen?
+Can I keep my engine running to defrost my windscreen?

 The rules on idling still apply if you are on a public road, even if you’re de-icing your windscreen.